nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

+**Use case: Edit a module**

+**MSS**

+1. User requests to list out all modules.
+2. Le Tracker shows a list of all modules.
+3. User requests to edit a module and specifies the updated details for the module.
+4. Le Tracker edits the module.

+   Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends.

+- 3a.
+The module the user is requesting to edit does not exist.
+  - 3a1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3b.
+The user does not enter any updated details.
+  - 3b1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3c.
+One or more of the updated details specified is invalid.
+  - 3c1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3d.
+The resulting edited module is already in Le Tracker.
+  - 3d1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+**Use case: Edit a lecture**

+**MSS**

+1. User requests to list out all lectures of the module he/she wants to edit a lecture of.
+2. Le Tracker shows a list of all lectures of the module.
+3. User requests to add a lecture to the module and specifies the updated details of the lecture.
+4. Le Tracker adds the lecture.

+   Use case ends.

+**Extensions**

+- 1a.
+The module does not exist.
+  - 1a1.
+Le Tracker shows an error message.

+    Use case ends.

+- 2a.
+The list is empty.

+  Use case ends.

+- 3a.
+The lecture the user is requesting to edit does not exist.
+  - 3a1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3b.
+The user does not enter any updated details.
+  - 3b1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3c.
+One or more of the updated details specified is invalid.
+  - 3c1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3d.
+The resulting edited lecture is already in the module.
+  - 3d1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+**Use case: Edit a video**

+**MSS**

+1. User requests to list out all videos of the lecture he/she wants to edit a video of.
+2. Le Tracker shows a list of all videos of the lecture.
+3. User requests to add a video to the lecture and specifies the updated details of the video.
+4. Le Tracker adds the lecture.

+   Use case ends.

+**Extensions**

+- 1a.
+The lecture does not exist.
+  - 1a1.
+Le Tracker shows an error message.

+    Use case ends.

+- 2a.
+The list is empty.

+  Use case ends.

+- 3a.
+The video the user is requesting to edit does not exist.
+  - 3a1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3b.
+The user does not enter any updated details.
+  - 3b1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3c.
+One or more of the updated details specified is invalid.
+  - 3c1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

+- 3d.
+The resulting edited video is already in the lecture.
+  - 3d1.
+Le Tracker shows an error message.

+    Use case resumes at step 2.

 **Use case: Mark/Unmark a video**

 **Preconditions**: User has added a module and a lecture and a video